 Staying stressed out

 It’s also important to find some time to destress.
-Staying stressed out can increase your blood pressure and heart rate, which over time can result in a heart attack, stroke and other serious damage.
+Staying stressed out can increase your blood pressure and heart rate, which over time can lead to a heart attack, stroke and other serious damage.
 That much tension can also weigh down your overall health.

 “Overall, stress leads to the habits that make you unhealthy,” Dr. Green says.
 “People who have higher stress levels tend to exercise less, tend to use food or alcohol to comfort themselves – and those are all unhealthy habits to get into.
 The best thing to do is deal with the stress, which can help lead you to those healthy habits. “